charlesvill/ObsidianVault/ObsidianVault/CS50/C.md

 - once you have found what you're looking for in an array, besure to break out of it by breaking out or returning 0 if all went well.
 	- otherwise it will keep running
 - You can call an array a basic data sctucture where you can keep much of the same kinds of data
+- how do you convert a string to an int? use the `atoi()` function found in the `stdlib.h` library
+	- worth noting that if no valid conversion can be made, it will return 0.
 #### struct
 basically a object like in javascript, a data scrutcure that stores different things
 	syntax: